iArcanic/pacific-tours-ccse-cw1-report/report.md

 - Implementing input validation for all forms.
 - Ensuring database parameters are properly formatted, i.e. sanitised.

 The sprints were broken down into the following as so, assuming that the project took nearly 2-months.
-Furthermore, a Kanban-style Jira board provided more of a visual representations in the form of tickets to complete, as opposed to the tabular format presented below.
+Furthermore, a Kanban-style Jira board provided more of a visual representation in the form of tickets to complete, as opposed to the tabular format presented below.

 ### 2.2.1 Sprint 1